thoomi/traffic-sign-classifier/writeup.md

 ![Prediction 5][prediction_image5]

 This last example is a *120 km/h speed limit* display on a German Autobahn.
 The model thinks it is a *Stop* sign with a certainty of a 100%.
 The second prediction is the correct class, but the model does not even consider it with 1%.
 This might be caused by the yellow characters, as they appear very bright (white) in the preprocessed image.
-Additionally the inner background of the sign is dark and not white as usual.
+Additionally, the inner background of the sign is dark and not white as usual.

 ##### 2.2 Summary of the Performance on New Images